AugustanaCSC305Fall2025/Lab4/README.md

 ## Submission Instructions

-When you are finished, upload all of your model, view, and controller classes to Moodle.
+When you are finished, upload your `JsonSaver.java` file to Moodle.
-Place them in a single zip or tar file if you know how to do that, otherwise you may upload the files individually.